inte99ral/MSYS-Tool-Installer/README.md

 ## Feature

 - 0.0.1v only for powershell. cmd is not supported yet
-- 윈도우 터미널에서 MSYS 쉘에 빠른 접근
-  - msys
+- Quick Access to MSYS Shell from Windows PowerShell
-- MSYS 경로의 영속적인 변수화 Persistent Variable
+- Persistent Variable Assignment for MSYS Path
-  - msys -get -path
-- 크로스플랫폼 개발시 MSYS 환경변수 등록 및 단일화
-  - msys -get
+- Updating and Unifying Environment Variables for Cross-Platform Development

 ## How to install